Children are, for sure, the cutest beings. But there are times when they can irritate you with their bad habits.

 Although thumb sucking might not be a concern until you see the child’s permanent teeth forming, if the child continues the habit, it might affect the teeth line up and lead to other dental problems.

-How to prevent thumb-sucking?
+How to correct thumb-sucking?

 - If your child is of understandable age, try to explain why the habit is bad and offer them rewards whenever they stop doing it.